 The purpose of the intership is to get familiar with the industrial environment and to deepen the knowledge obtained at the university.
 We help students to obtain intern positions at the industrial partners of the CrySyS Lab, including (but not limited to) the following companies and institutions:

 It may be useful, but not necessary, to complete the following BSc level course before beginning the IT Security minor specialization:

 In every year, the CrySyS Lab organizes the CrySyS Security Challenge, which is a hacking contest for students.
 Those who perform outstandingly at this competition are invited to the CrySyS Student Core, which is a club of talented students enthusiast for security.
 The Student Core has a weekly meeting, where the students can discuss various topics in IT security, prepare for international capture-the-flag games, and have fun in general.
-The CTF team of the Student Core, called !SpamAndHex, has grown out of our Student Core and achieved remarkable results at various CTF games in the past.
+Hungary's most successful hacker team ever, called !SpamAndHex, has grown out of our Student Core and achieved remarkable results at various CTF games in the past.
 Many of the formal core members have been employed by top IT companies like Google, Prezi, LogMeIn, Tresorit, Balabit.